-Of course, that’s not to say that their experiences while traveling the world are diminished in any manner or less significance than anyone else may be.
-The difference is purely one of convenience and of a psychological impact.
-Long ago we accepted the fact that we have no home or no such place to stop to regroup.
+Of course, that’s not to say that their experiences while traveling the world are diminished in any manner or less significant than anyone else maybe.
+The difference is purely one of convenience and a psychological impact.
+Long ago, we accepted that we have no home or no such place to stop to regroup.

 |Oddly, the barrenness of the desert has a certain appeal.|